Interactive 3D for the Anglo Sikh Wars Exhibition

 It became apparent very early on that designing an exhibition to fit in the physical space is very difficult, especially when you are going to be doing most of the work remotely.
 Therefore in our first visit to the Newarke Houses Museum, the rooms were surveyed to ensure accurate measurements.

 The measurements were collected and used alongside floor plans provided by the museum to create a simple 3D model of the space in Sketchup.
 This proved invaluable, as it allowed us to freely test, try out, and experiment with the space without having to physically be there.
-The project was managed regularly via remote meetings online which enabled all stakeholders to add valuable input in realtime regarding the layout of the space.
-The 3D model allowed us to experiment with different layouts and play with placement of artifacts , enabling us to gain a quick consensus without having to be present in the rooms.
+The project was managed regularly via remote meetings online which enabled all stakeholders to add valuable input in real time regarding the layout of the space.
+The 3D model allowed us to experiment with different layouts and play with placement of artifacts, enabling us to gain a quick consensus without having to be present at the location.

 Pictures of early 3D visualisation model in Sketchup

 A talented graphic designer, Gursimran Singh (Jo Chung) was later commissioned to put together the text and images, who did a wonderful job in producing the board designs.